Choi702/city_explorer_api/README.md

 Number and name of feature: feature 1 complete
 //got help from Ron but was almost there in getting feature 1 to work

+10/24/2020 and 10/25/2020
-Estimate of time needed to complete: 1 hours
+Estimate of time needed to complete: 3 hours
+10/24
 Start time:  4:06pm
+10/25
+Start time: 1:15pm
+10/24
+Finish time: 6:00pm
+10/25

-Finish time:
+Finish time: 3:49pm

-Actual time needed to complete:
+Actual time needed to complete: 4 hours and 40 minutes

-Number and name of feature: feature 2
+Number and name of feature: feature 2  and feature 3 Took me 2 days to get lab done.
+Wasted tons of time researching doc from Got some help from Brandon G and Sean H helped me with the rest.